VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Auto rename tags in JSX (React)

-Since version 1.78 (April 2023) of VS Code, auto renaming tags in JSX is enabled by default.
+Since version 1.79 (May 2023) of VS Code, auto renaming tags in JSX is also controlled by the editor.linkedEditing setting.

 Rename html tag pairs in JSX using the 'rename symbol' command.
 It gives an error when you are not using Typescript 5.1 or later in the workspace.
 The error says: You cannot rename elements that are defined in a 'node_modules' folder.